raspberrypilearning/getting-started-with-git/worksheet.md

 		new file:   README.md
 	```

-1. The above response is telling you that the `README.md` file has not yet been **comitted**.
+1. The above response is telling you that the `README.md` file has not yet been **committed**.
 This means that although Git knows about the file, it doesn't yet have any of the file's contents stored.
 The simplest way to do a commit is by typing:

 	```bash
 	git commit -am 'add README.md`